AmarTabakovic/AmarTabakovic-Hugo/content/blog/hugo-dark-theme/index.md

 {{% section %}}
 ## JavaScript

-The **main.js** file is included in the **baseof.html** partial.
+The **main.js** file gets included in the **baseof.html** partial.
 The function *setTheme* takes "dark" or "light" as a parameter and adds or removes the CSS class *dark-theme* from the base *html* element, depending on what was given as the parameter.

 Additionally, the parameter value is saved in local storage, so that the selected theme persists across different pages.
 If there is no value found in local storage, an empty string is set.